 NO SUCH THING AS… TOO MUCH PIZZA

 The great American tomato pie comes in many forms these days, from the old standby at Conte’s on Witherspoon Street to flatbread served at upscale chain Seasons 52 in MarketFair, with toppings such as artichoke, goat cheese, arugula, cremini mushrooms and blackened steak.
 At press time, Jules Thin Crust, a Bucks County favorite in Doylestown and Newton, Pa., announced its plan to move into the former Subway shop on Witherspoon Street.
 Jules uses local ingredients for interesting toppings-the Mexican comes with chili-lime black bean spread, mozzarella, sweet corn, fresh chopped organic tomatoes, red onions, scallions, cilantro and spicy sour cream.
-Gluten-free crust makes it an option for those with food sensitivites.
+Gluten-free crust makes it an option for those with food sensitivities.
 However, it cannot compare with homemade pizza.
-These days anyone can build your own pizza in the comfort of their home with the ingredients they like and do not have to compromise on the taste.
-Some places have services where that provide custom-made pizza options.
-But if you want a restaurant experience you might find a few who are willing to tailor-make them.
+These days you can build your own pizza in the comfort of your home with the ingredients you like, without having to compromise on the taste.
+Some places have services that provide custom-made pizza options.
+But if you want a restaurant experience, you might find a few who are willing to tailor-make them.